OmarShafie/hadith/README.md

   - find similar hadiths (mutaba'at & shuhood)
   - Search by أطراف , تخريج, or exact match+similarity
   - Search by book title
   - *Scraping: Get more resource data/books.
-Scale to all avaible Sunnah Books+
+Scale to all avaible Sunnah Books+, show kunya and nasab and name of each rawi onHover
     - Grouped Matn: color each group by a unique color + color each zyadah by a n-bit binary colors,  where nth bit is existance of zyadah. grouping by matn, grouping by sanad, grouping by both, none (default).

 Visualization Library Limitations: